rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 linking references to it.
 For example wiki references might be enough: https://en.wikipedia.org/wiki/Precondition and https://en.wikipedia.org/wiki/Postcondition") }}
+{{ todo("BCP: Sure.
+We could also add a little more material here -- e.g., another example or two focused just on thinking about pre- and postconditions.
+But let's leave that for a later pass.") }}

 This gives us a clear, machine-checkable description of what the function is supposed to do — not how it does it.
-Next, suppose we have implemented `min3` incorrectly as shown below.
+Next, suppose we have implemented `min3` _incorrectly_ as shown below.

 ```c title="exercises/min3/min3.broken.c"